openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Key Material Packets

-The composite ML-DSA+ECDSA schemes MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.
+The composite ML-DSA + ECDSA schemes MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

 #### Public Key Packets (Packet Type IDs 6 and 14)

-The algorithm-specific public key for ML-DSA+ECDSA keys is this series of values:
+The algorithm-specific public key for ML-DSA + ECDSA keys is this series of values:

  - A fixed-length octet string representing the ECDSA public key in SEC1 format, as specified in section {{sec1-format}} and with length specified in {{tab-ecdsa-artifacts}}.